jochenalt/Pentapod-Design/docs/gait.md

 <img width=320 src="../videos/wave-gait-with-one-spare-leg.gif"/>

-The leg movement is modelled by a cubic bezier curve with the first support point in the middle of the gait and the second one right above the touch point.
+The leg movement is modelled with a cubic bezier curve with the first support point in the middle of the gait and the second one right above the touch point.
 This gives a bent curve accelerating when leaving the ground, and braking before touching the ground again.

 <img width=200 src="../images/leg-movement.png"/>